Position

 What is the job outlook for a Rigger?

 The job outlook for riggers is steady, with an average of 39,100 job positions available each year.
-This occupation offers a stable career path for those seeking employment in the industry.
-The projected percent change in job openings from 2022 to 2032 is 0.6%, indicating a consistent demand for skilled riggers.
-This makes it a reliable choice for job seekers looking for long-term stability.
+This occupation offers a stable career path for those interested in working in construction and transportation.
+The demand for skilled riggers is expected to grow by 0.6% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
+This growth indicates a positive trend for job seekers looking to enter this field.

 Continue to Salaries for Rigger